-- All the time: The app can use your location at any time.
+- Allow all the time: The app can use your location at any time.

-- Only while using the app: The app can use your location only when you're using that app.
+- Allow only while using the app: The app can use your location only when you're using that app.

 - Ask every time: Every time you open the app, it'll ask to use your location.
 The app can use the setting until you close it.

-- Deny: The app cannot use your location, even when you’re using the app.
+- Don't allow: The app cannot use your location, even when you’re using the app.